corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md

 section_menu: corda-5-beta
 ---
 {{< note >}}
 The CSDE is experimental.
 The decision whether or not we release it as part of Corda 5.0 will, in part, be based on your [feedback](https://community.r3.com/c/corda-5-developer-preview/41).
 {{< /note >}}

-The CorDapp Standard Development Environment (CSDE) makes the process of prototyping CorDapps on Developer Preview 2 more straight-forward.
+The CorDapp Standard Development Environment (CSDE) makes the process of prototyping CorDapps on Beta 1.1 more straight-forward.
 The CSDE is obtained by cloning our `CSDE-cordapp-template-kotlin` or `CSDE-cordapp-template-java` repository to your local machine.
 The CSDE provides:
 * a prepared CorDapp project that you can use as a starting point to develop your own prototypes.
 * a base Gradle configuration that brings in the dependencies you need to write and test a Corda 5 CorDapp.
 * a set of Gradle helper tasks which speed up and simplify the development and deployment process; these are effectively wrappers over the [Corda CLI](../installing-corda-cli.html).
 * debug configuration for debugging a local Corda cluster.
 * the `MyFirstFlow` code which forms the basis of the Getting Started documentation.
+* the `utxoexample` Chat Cordapp, which provides a basic, working utxo Ledger Cordapp.
 * the ability to configure the members of the local Corda network.

 {{< note >}}